zamanianlab/ZamanianLabDocs/docs/protocols/General/NCBI_Data_Upload/NCBI_Data_Upload.md

     ![Files](img/files.png)

 13. Ensure everything has been input properly in the Overview section.
 When satisfied, click finish.
 You will receive confirmation emails shortly that provide the BioProject and BioSample accession numbers.

+14. Save the BioSample Attributes and SRA Metadata XLSX files in `Box/ZamanianLab/SeqLibraries/SRA`